Here are ten amazing group-friendly visits across the country, ranging from historic venues to beautiful gardens.

 7. Wembley Stadium, London

-Football fans will no doubt have the tour of Wembley Stadium on their radar.
-Providing the ultimate behind-the scenes look into what makes the home of British football so special, the tour includes access to the dressing rooms, press conference room, the player’s tunnel and most importantly, you’ll go pitch-side.
+The tour includes access to the dressing rooms, press conference room, the players’ tunnel and most importantly, you will go pitch-side.
 Group bookings are available for those with 25 or more members.

 8. Angel of the North,Tyne and Wear